 Figure 3.13: Additional Network Configuration: OFED stack

-The OFED stack used can be the stack packaged by the parent distribution, or it can be the appropriate (Mellanox, or Intel True Scale (formerly QLogic)) InfiniBand hardware stack that is packaged by the vendor.
-Currently, choosing the parent distribution stack is recommended because it tends to be integrated better with the OS.
+Currently, choosing the parent distribution stack is recommended, at least when first setting up a cluster, because it tends to be integrated better with the operating system.
 OFED installation is discussed further in section 7.6.